fractus-io/keras-tutorial/README.md

 The gap is example of the ***Overfitting***.

-Overfitting occurs when you achieve a good fit of your model on the training data, while it does not generalize well on new, unseen data.
-In other words, the model learned patterns specific to the training data, which are irrelevant in other data.
+Overfitting occurs when you achieve a good fit of your model on the training data, but model does not generalize well on new, unseen data.
+In other words, the model learned patterns specific to the training data, which are irrelevant to unseen data.

-Regularization technique is used in order to reduce overffiting.
+In order to reduce overffiting, the technique called regularization is used.
 Regularization makes slight modifications to the model such that the model generalizes better.

-This in turn improves the model’s performance on the unseen data as well.
+This concept improves model’s performance on the unseen.

-Keras provides handy support for regularitaion.
+Keras provides support for regularitaion.

-#### L2 & L1 regularization
+### <a id="5141"></a> L2 & L1 regularization

 L1 and L2 are the most common types of regularization.
 These update the general cost function by adding another term known as the regularization term.